saastechacademy/foundation/moqui-framework/beginner/getting-started.md

 ### Prerequisites

-* You must have GIT installed on your computer.
+* GIT installed on your computer.
 Go to [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to see installation instructions.
-* The Java version should be Java 8.
-Check your Java version with the command:
+* JDK 11.
+To check your Java version use following command:
   ```bash
   java -version
   ```
-* You should know how to navigate file directories on your machine using the terminal window (Linux/Mac).
+* Ability to navigate file directories on your machine using the terminal window (Linux/Mac).
-* You must have a GitHub account.
+* Active GitHub account.
 Create a new repository named "moqui-training."
 This will be used for Moqui assignment submissions.
 * Link the "moqui-training" repository with `training@hotwaxsystems.com`.

 ### Introduction